EOEPCA/deployment-guide/docs/building-blocks/openeo-engine.md

 OpenEO develops an API that allows users to connect to Earth observation cloud back-ends in a simple and unified way.
 The project maintains the API and process specifications, and an open-source ecosystem with clients and server implementations.

-> **Note:** You must have a valid OIDC Provider to submit jobs to the OpenEO Engine.
-If you do not have one, refer to the [IAM Deployment Guide](./iam/main-iam.md) to set up an OIDC Provider.
+> **Note:** OIDC authentication is now optional for OpenEO deployments.
+If you choose to enable OIDC during configuration, you'll need a valid OIDC Provider.
+Refer to the [IAM Deployment Guide](./iam/main-iam.md) if you need to set one up.

 ---